A relation between the Dirichlet and the Regularity problem for Parabolic equations: Introduction

 Having a well-defined half-derivative the authors \cite{Bro89,CRS,M, Nys06} then define the parabolic Regularity problem by asking for

 Some authors also ask for control of $\|N[D^{1/2}_tH_tu]\|_{L^p}$, where $H_t$ is the one-dimensional Hilbert transform in the $t$-variable.

-This approach is reasonable, if the domain is not time-varying, i.e. of the form $\mathcal O\times (t_0,t_1)$ but runs immediately into an obvious issue when this is no longer true, as any reasonable definition of half-derivative requires $u(X,t)$ to be defined for all $t\in\mathbb R$ or at least on a half-line.\vglue1mm
+This approach is reasonable, if the domain is not time-varying, i.e. of the form $\mathcal O\times (t_0,t_1)$ but runs immediately into an obvious issue when this is no longer the case, as any reasonable definition of half-derivative requires $u(X,t)$ to be defined for all $t\in\mathbb R$ or at least on a half-line.\vglue1mm

-This is the reason we only consider domains of the form $\mathcal O\times \mathbb R$ here to avoid further complications connected with dealing with this non-local term.
+This is the reason we restrict ourselves to domains of the form $\mathcal O\times \mathbb R$ here to avoid further complications connected with dealing with this non-local term.
+In particular, in \cite{DLP}, that uses our result, only domains of this type are considered.

-Our main result is split into two theorems as there are slightly different assumptions on the domain in each case.
+Finally, we are ready to state our main result which we split into two theorems as there are slightly different assumptions on the domain in each case. \begin{theorem} Let $\mathcal O$ be a uniform domain (i.e. it satisfies interior Corkscrew and Harnack chain conditions) with $n-1$-Ahlfors regular boundary (that is $\mathcal H^{n-1}(B(x,r)\cap \partial\mathcal O)\approx r^{n-1}$) and $L$ be a parabolic operator of the form \eqref{paro} on the domain $\Omega=\mathcal O\times \mathbb R$.